kanielrkirby/blog/src/content/posts/motivation-isn't-magic.md

 ## Conclusion

 This article contains a lot of obvious advice, I know.
 But we often overcomplicate achieving our goals, in my opinion.
-I hope this article helped you in some way, and if it did, please share it with someone else who might need it!
+I hope this article helped you in some way, and if it did, please share it!

+If you have any questions, comments, or concerns, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/kanielrkirby/).